paul-hammant/tbd/content/vcs-choices/index.md

 to a mechanism to quickly consume (merge) the contribution.
 Code review for "committers" would have been disruptive enough, but when it arrived it arrived for unknown (to the dev team) contributors by way of "forks".

-All VCS technologies and platforms are measured by their adherance to forks, pull requests, integrated code review and possibly hooks into CI servers.
+All VCS technologies and platforms are measured by their adherence to forks, pull requests, integrated code review and possibly hooks into CI servers.

 Read more in [Game Changes Review - Google's Mondrian](/game-changers#mondrian-2006) and